st-peters-mbare-iot-makerspace/Energy-Efficiency-of-IoT-Cloudlets/README.md

 2. HTTP API that connects the python application to the database (meter-restheart, meter-prest)
 3. The Database server (meter-influxdb, meter-mongodb, meter-postgres)

 Scheduling the spawning of the processes is controlled by systemd timers.
-Figure 3 illustrates the steps that the scheduler follows as pipeline steps followed in a typical experiment:
+The scheduler follows the following pipeline steps in a typical experiment:

-The steps are is summarised as follows:
-1. The App-system-docker.timer is configured to start executing at a specific time.
+1. The App-system-docker.timer is configured to start executing at a specific time;
-2. When the specific time elapses the App-System service starts, and
+2. When the specific time elapses the App-System service starts, and;
-3. Spawns a Docker container which and at the same time
+3. Spawns a Docker container which in turn;
-4. Start a bash script that creates a PowerAPI power that starts computing the power consumption of the entire system and subsequently starts another bash that
+4. Start a bash script that creates a PowerAPI power that starts computing the power consumption of the entire system and subsequently starts another bash that;
-5. Reads the energy metrics extracting the energy value and timestamp adds the 	name of the system event and saves the values in an SQLite table within a 	database.
+5. Reads the energy metrics extracting the energy value and timestamp, adds the name of the system event and saves the values in an SQLite table within a database.

 BASIC STEPS FOR ALL MACHINES